My Chef’s Apron

 5 tablespoons chia seeds

-• Give it another stir to break up any clumps of chia seed that might have developed—especially at the bottom.
+• Stir again to break up any clumps of chia seed that might have developed—especially at the bottom.

 • Transfer to a mason jar(s) with a lid or airtight container and store it in the fridge for about 30 minutes or until it has a nice, thick, pudding-like consistency.
 Some like the texture better after resting it for 2 hours in the fridge.